 |Programme Operated by:||Undergraduate Universities||Intern Networks||ICO||ICO|

-The European Board of Ophthalmology Diploma (EBOD) Exam is the formal exit requirement for the Certificate of Completion of Specialist Training (CCST) and for doctors to be eligible to be registered on the specialist registrar of the Medical Council in the Division of Ophthalmology.
+There is a formal exit appraisal to complete the Higher Medical Training programme and along with successful completion of the European Board of Ophthalmology Diploma (EBOD) Exam, doctors are eligible to be registered on the specialist registrar of the Medical Council in the Division of Ophthalmology.

 Further information on the entry criteria for a career in medical Ophthalmology please visit the website of the Irish College of Ophthalmologists